ih27/softeng20/README.md

-# softeng2018
+# softeng2020
-This is a public repo for Intro to Software Engineering Class in Fall 2018 at ADA University Readded after reverting.
+This is a public repo for Intro to Software Engineering Class in Fall 2020 at ADA University

+Mirrored after bare cloning.